If I had to pick a favorite muffin in the world, these Ginger Peach Muffins are it. So sweet and indulgent tasting, but no refined flour or sugar.

 Here is the Ginger Peach Compote this recipe uses.
 It is delicious over ice cream, yogurt and pancakes or waffles too!
 I usually make a double portion and make muffins with half and store half in the refrigerator for serving over dessert.

 Looking for more peach recipes?
 This Ginger Peach Sangria is my favorite excuse to sit by the pool in the summer.
-And perfect for sharing with friends.
-And this Peach Maple Mascarpone Dessert Pizza is so indulgent!
+Pin It for Later!

 - 3 cups white whole wheat flour